MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 - Updating Surface Dock 1 using Surface Pro X.
    > [!NOTE]
    > If you're running Surface Pro X, download the .ARM64 build.
 For all other devices, use the AMD64 build.

+**Updated registry key values**<br>
+The registry values that indicate the status of firmware updates are unchanged from the previous version of this tool:

+- Component10CurrentFwVersion updated to **4ac3970**.
+- Component20CurrentFwVersion updated to **4a1d570**.

 ### Version 1.42.139
 *Release Date: September 18 2019*